fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 During this process, terraform will create a `hosted zone` with an `NS` record for your domain and request a certificate from [AWS Certificate Manager (ACM)](https://aws.amazon.com/certificate-manager/).
 While the process is running, you'll need to add the `NS` records to your domain as well.

 Let’s say we own `queryops.com` and have an ACM certificate issued to it.
 We want to host Fleet at `fleet.queryops.com` so in this case, we’ll need to hand nameserver authority over to `fleet.queryops.com` before ACM will verify via DNS and issue the certificate.
-To make this work, we need to create an `NS` record on `queryops.com`, and put the same `NS` records that get created after terraform creates the `fleet.queryops.com` hosted zone.
+To make this work, we need to create an `NS` record on `queryops.com` and copy the `NS` records that were created by terraform for the `fleet.queryops.com` hosted zone.

 ![Route 53 QueryOps Hosted Zone](../website/assets/images/articles/deploying-fleet-on-aws-with-terraform-1-622x250@2x.png)

 ### Modifying the Fleet configuration

-To modify Fleet in you can override any of the exposed keys in `fleet_config` for example:
+To modify Fleet, you can override any of the exposed keys in `fleet_config`.
+Here is an example:
 ```terraform
 module "fleet" {
   source          = "github.com/fleetdm/fleet//terraform?ref=main"